 Please be aware that the radiator calculator is for guidance only.
 We cannot guarantee that the recommended wattages will heat your home effectively.
 If in doubt, seek the advice of a qualified electrician.

-All electric radiators and towel rails for bathroom installation must be installed by a professional electrician.
+All towel rails for bathroom installation must be installed by a professional electrician.

 Our electric radiators use fast-acting heat elements to warm rooms with a mixture of radiated and convected heat – working in just the same way as central heating radiators.

 However, electric radiators offer several advantages over gas central heating.
 Firstly, electric radiators are much cheaper to install than gas central heating; they are also more reliable and require barely any maintenance – you’ll never have to bleed a radiator again!
 But more fundamentally, electric radiators offer much more scope to increase the energy efficiency of your heating because they can take advantage of more and more sophisticated electronic heating control technology.
 Unlike gas central heating, which is typically controlled by a single, central thermostat, electric radiators work individually, with each radiator equipped with its own thermostat and programmable timer.
 This immediately gives electric radiators an advantage because they do not waste energy, as central heating systems do, with an unrepresentative thermostat and lost heat radiating from pipes.
 100% of the electricity used by electric radiators is turned into heat.